sublee/subl.ee/docs/resume.md

 ---------------

 Game Server Architect {: .label }
 What!
-Studio in [Nexon][], 2013--
+Studio in [Nexon][], 2013--2018
 :   Developing <cite>[Durango][]</cite>, a seamless open world MMORPG.
     {: .note }

-:   Designing and implementing the architecture of a distributed MMORPG server.
+:   Designed and implemented the architecture of a distributed MMORPG server.
     Achieved up to 70k concurrent users per MMO world with a scalable geological space.
 Launched this game in Korea and Indonesia.
 Maintained the game service continuously.